Fastnet Race: 2007 Fastnet Race

-2011 Fastnet Race
+Capsize of Rambler 100 (2011)

 A record number of 320 boats entered the 2011 race – the largest total since the ill-fated 1979 race (303 entries).
 A total of nineteen nations were represented, with the bulk of entries still from Britain and France.

-In 2011, the 100-foot maxi yacht Rambler 100 turtled after her keel broke off between Fastnet Rock and the Pantaenius Buoy (a temporary race mark placed southwest of the Fastnet Rock).
+In 2011, the 100-foot canting keel racing sloop Rambler 100 designed by Juan Kouyoumdjian turtled after her keel broke off between Fastnet Rock and the Pantaenius Buoy (a temporary race mark placed southwest of the Fastnet Rock).
+"Shortly after the turn her canting keel snapped off just below the hull exit causing her to capsize, in less than 60 seconds."
 All 21 crew were rescued safely.
 Sixteen were rescued from the upturned hull, by the RNLI Baltimore Lifeboat Hilda Jarrett.
-A further 5 crewmembers, including the owner/skipper George David, had floated away from the vessel, but managed to link themselves together.
-They were in the water for approximately 2.5 hours, before being rescued by a Baltimore based diving vessel, Wave Chieftain.
+A further 5 crewmembers, including the American owner/skipper George David, had floated away from the vessel, but managed to link themselves together.
+They were in the water for approximately 2.5 hours, before being rescued by a Baltimore, Ireland based diving vessel, Wave Chieftain.
 One of these crewmembers, Wendy Touton, suffered hypothermia and was taken by helicopter to Tralee General Hospital.
 Four crew-members had been below decks at the time of capsize and were not adequately dressed for egress into the sea.
 All uninjured crew were taken to Baltimore.
 The Naval Service patrol ship LÉ Aoife remained with the hull, worth $10,000,000 before the capsize, before it was towed to Barleycove by the Castletownbere-based tug Ocean Bank.
+On 25 October 2011 US Sailing published an inquiry into the failure, which recommended "changes to the ISAF Offshore Special Regulations to require boats with movable ballast to have ready escape capability and safety equipment accessible if the boat becomes inverted."
+It also recommended "several changes to offshore racing regulations and procedures including full implementation of required ISAF Survival Training in the US for offshore sailors."

-The Fastnet Monohull Race record was set at 42hrs 39min by Volvo Open 70 "Abu Dhabi", skippered by Ian Walker.
+The Fastnet Monohull Race record was set at 42hrs 39min by Volvo Open 70 Abu Dhabi, skippered by Ian Walker.

 2013 Fastnet Race

-Plymouth Yacht Haven was selected as host port RORC Increased the number of entries to meet demands.
-With the entry limit of 300 filled within 24 hours, over 100 boats on the waiting list and entries from multihulls, IMOCA 60s and Class 40s still coming in, demand for places in 2013's Fastnet Race has been at its highest level thus far.
+Plymouth Yacht Haven was selected as host port.
+RORC increased the number of entries to meet demands.
+The entry limit of 300 filled within 24 hours, and over 100 boats were on the waiting list with entries from multihulls, IMOCA 60s and Class 40s.

 Winners (the following results are to be considered provisional):

 IRC Overall: Night And Day, a JPK 10.10 owned by Pascal Loison;

-MOCRA Multihull: Oman Air - Musandam, a MOD 70 owned by Sidney Gavignet.
+MOCRA Multihull: Oman Air - Musandam, a MOD 70 class trimaran owned by Sidney Gavignet.